Counting of votes underway in violence-marred Sindh local govt elections

 Polling had to be stopped and a case was lodged for alleged theft of electoral material, including ballot papers.
 Nine policemen were suspended by district police chief Amir Saud Magsi.

-Another clash occurred in the same district at polling station Nadir Shah, where activists of TLP reportedly tried to get polling stopped.
+Another clash occurred in the same district at polling station Nadir Shah, where activists of Tehreek-i-Labbaik Pakistan reportedly tried to get polling stopped.
 They claimed that the name of their candidate was missing on ballot papers in the UC-6 constituency.

 Electoral proceedings were postponed in UC-6 HM Khawaja and UC Soomar Khan because electoral symbols were allegedly changed on ballot papers in the latter constituency, showing PPP’s symbol against GDA.
 PPP’s candidate was Qurban Ali and GDA’s was Arif Dahiri whereas the symbol of TLP’s candidate Abdul Sattar was not printed.